-6.6.1.2.
+6.5.1.2.
 Advise the NRO Executive Council that the Address Council has concerns as an outcome of its review and that the proposal requires further review within the public policy development process.

-If as a result of its review of the proposed global policy, the Address Council has concerns regarding whether each region’s PDP was followed, the Chair of the Address Council will so notify the Chair of the NRO EC of these concerns and if appropriate, request that the proposal be returned to the regional policy fora for further consideration.
+If the Address Council determines the global policy processes was not followed and has voted to accept the PPFT recommendation on that, the Chair of the Address Council will so notify the Chair of the NRO EC of these concerns and if appropriate, request that the proposal be returned to the regional policy fora for further consideration.

-6.6.1.3.
+6.5.1.3.
 Request the NRO Executive Council for an extension of time to complete the review of the proposal.

-If in the opinion of a majority of members of the entire Address Council, the review of the policy proposal cannot be completed in the prescribed time, the Chair of the Address Council will so notify the Chair of the NRO EC and will request an extension of time to complete its review.
+If the Address Council was not abble to reach an aggrement, through the vote about the PPFT recomendation, the Chair of the Address Council will so notify the Chair of the NRO EC and will request an extension of time to complete its review.

-6.6.2.
+[ WE NEED TO DETERMINE WHAT TO DO NEXT ]

+[ SHOULD PPFT REVIEW THE RECOMMENDATION REPORT?
+AND ASO/AC CONDUCT NEW VOTING?
+WHAT IF SITUATION PERSISTS?]

+6.5.2.
 ICANN Review and Ratification